chetan6780/Complete-Preparation/Topic_wise/Dynamic_Programming/AV4_countSubSetSumWithGivenSum.md

 ### Prerequisite: [Subset Sum Problem](./AV2_subSetSum.md)

-- We just need to fill with ints instead of bools.
+-   We just need to fill with int instead of bool.
 -   Instead of || we have to write +

 ### code